Thrill12/SpaceDudeLore/Physics/Quantum Wave.md

 [Quantum Wave](Quantum%20Wave.md) revolves around quantum entanglement.
 The sub-atomic particles that make up any and every object under the sun are paired together with the [Aspite](../Materials/Aspite.md) in place of where we want the object to be transported to.

 However, FTL is not the only process that uses this technology.
-Brain Computer Interfacing was developed in secret in the backwater labs of [The Union](../Factions/The%20Union.md)
+Brain Computer Interfacing was developed in secret in the backwater labs of [The Union](../Factions/The%20Union.md) in order to brainwash their new recruits.